-Currently earning an MD at Stanford Medical School
+Mechanical Engineering, Literature major, currently earning an MD at Stanford Medical School

 “I felt like I might be giving up something coming to MIT because I was very interested in literature.
 But that did not turn out to be at all the case.
 MIT’s humanities programs are just stellar.
 ‘What is the truth?
 How do you interpret someone’s story?’
 These questions get asked all the time in medicine — and they are also asked all the time in literature.
 The study of literature is about the experience of being human, and that’s inseparable from the practice of medicine.
 Medicine is about human relationships, and building relationships requires an ability to empathize with patients — even those who come from very different backgrounds.
 That’s where literature provides critical support.
 In fiction, great authors craft characters who are people — you can inhabit their lives.
 You start to empathize with them.
 In life, you can then draw connections.
 See story: Powered by Literature on her way to an MD